horovod/tutorials/fashion_mnist/README.md

 ![image](https://user-images.githubusercontent.com/16640218/53534072-2de3bc00-3ab2-11e9-8cf1-7531542e3202.png)

-### Print verbose logs only on first worker
+### Print verbose logs only on the first worker

 Horovod uses MPI to run model training workers.
 By default, MPI aggregates output from all workers.
-In order to reduce clutter, it's recommended to write logs only on first worker.
+To reduce clutter, we recommended that you write logs only on the first worker.

 Replace `verbose = 1` with the following code: